Garv725/python-calculator/README.md

 ## 🚀 Features :
 - Addition (+)
-Subtraction (-)
+- Subtraction (-)
-Multiplication (*)
+- Multiplication (*)
-Division (/)
+- Division (/)
-Division by zero handling
+- Division by zero handling
-Invalid input handling
+- Invalid input handling

 ## 🛠️ Technologies Used :
 Python 3

 ## ▶️ How to Run :
-Download the calculator.py file.
+1. Download the calculator.py file.
-Open terminal or command prompt.
+2. Open terminal or command prompt.
-Run the file using:
+3.Run the file using:
-python calculator.py
+- python calculator.py

 ## 📚 Learning Purpose :
 This project was created to practice:
-Conditional statements
+- Conditional statements
-User input handling
+- User input handling
-Exception handling
+- Exception handling
-Basic program structure in Python
+- Basic program structure in Python

 ## 👤 Author :